For a while now, AT&T has been misleadingly labeling some of its 4G services as “5GE.”

 Despite the limitations, there’s a lot that’s exciting about Altice Mobile.
 The service has a competitive price.
 It might be a good option for people who live in the regions where it’s available.

 I hope we’ll see Altice move towards being more transparent with consumers.
-If you’re looking for alternatives to Altice, consider checking out my list of recommended low-cost carriers.

 It’s becoming more common for carriers to offer additional data at 2G speeds after subscribers use up all of the regular-speed data that they’ve been allotted.
 In most cases, this means subscribers who’ve run out of regular data are throttled to a maximum speed of 128Kbps.
 It’s a great perk.
 Imagine you’ve run out of regular data, but really need to use the internet for a moment to pull up a boarding pass, look up directions, or view an email.
 At 2G speeds, it will probably be frustratingly slow to do any of those things, but that’s a much better scenario than being unable to use data at all.